geo-smart/deepicedrainpipe/README.md

 [![GeoSMART Use Case](./book/img/use_case_badge.svg)](https://geo-smart.github.io/usecases)

 This repository stores a skeleton of a GeoSMART use case book.<br>
-Clone or fork this repo to get started.
-If cloning, follow the extra steps described in the book to set up CI/CD with github actions and github pages.
+Click "use as template" to get started.